 It is not practical to suggest that psychologists simply seek licensure in the new state.
 This process typically takes 6 months or longer, even when it goes smoothly, and may take much longer or not be possible at all, because of minor legal technicalities.
 Even if successful, this approach places ever-growing short-term and long-term financial and paperwork burdens on the therapist, as every client moving to a new state adds yet another professional license which must then be maintained indefinitely.

 PSYPACT presents very little cost to the Commonwealth.
 The direct cost is trivial -- just $10 per MA psychologist who seeks PSYPACT credentials, capped at a maximum of $6000, per year.
+And the PSYPACT Commission is actually in the process of reducing that cost, shifting the burden more fully to the psychologists who choose to participate (ooh, scary, they just doubled our renewal fees from $20 per year to $40 per year!
+I think we can take it, eh?)
 In fact, joining PSYPACT will likely reduce the administrative burdens on the Board of Registration, freeing up their time to focus on their important work of protecting the public.

 PSYPACT does not create any loopholes for out-of-state psychologists to circumvent Massachusetts law.
 Because therapy is considered to take place in the state where the client is located, clients located in Masschusetts are still fully protected by Massachusetts mental health law.